-A mapping definition can be composed of one or more mapping parts that define the corresponding OWL entities.
-For example, a class assertion mapping is composed of two parts – a part that defines a class and a part that defines individuals that represent instances of the class.
+A mapping definition can be composed of one or more mapping parts that define the corresponding OWL entities or data.
 Figure shows different types of mapping definitions and their mapping part definitions using the composition and aggregation relations.

 Figure : XML-to-OWL mapping metamodel

 Every assertion mapping comprises at least one individual mapping definition part.
 Depending on the assertion mapping type, the assertion mapping definition can comprise one, two or more other mapping parts.
-As several assertion mapping definitions may concern the same individual mapping definition, an individual mapping can be defined independently and referenced by each assertion mapping that concerns it.
+As several assertion mapping definitions may concern the same individual mapping definition (or collection of individuals), an individual mapping can be defined independently and referenced by each assertion mapping that concerns it.
 Alternatively, it can be defined as part of an assertion mapping.
-This structure also allows adding new individuals to the ontology independently of any assertions (see Assertion mapping dependencies: limitation category in Section Mapping from XML to OWL).
+This structure also allows for adding new individuals to the ontology independently of any assertions (see Assertion mapping dependencies: limitation category in Section Mapping from XML to OWL).
 Due to the fact that a mapping to a new individual comprises only one mapping part and due to similar data requirements, the same mapping definition type is used to define an individual mapping and to define a mapping to individual mapping part.
-It is referred to as the individual mapping definition.
+It is referred to as an individual mapping definition.

-Property assertion mappings are composed of two mapping parts: a mapping part that defines domain individuals, a mapping part that defines the property and its value.
-However, a property assertion mapping definition is composed of one individual mapping definition for the domain individuals and of one or more property mapping definitions.
-This allows grouping of different property assertion mappings for the same domain group of individuals.
+Class assertion mappings are composed of two parts – a part that defines the class and a part that defines individuals that represent instances of the class.
+Property assertion mappings have three parts – one for the property name, a second for the property value (whose type depends on whether it's a data or object property), and a third for the individuals that the property applied to.
+Individual equality/inequality assertion mappings are composed of one set of individuals and optionally another (see Section ? for interpretation details).
 Metadata in a mapping definition is used to specify different mapping attributes such as if a data property assertion is negative or positive.

-Such structure does not impose dependencies between different mapping definitions, while it enables that different assertion mappings refer to the same group of individuals.
-By this the LG3 limitation group is addressed.
+This organisation does not impose dependencies between different mapping definitions, while enabling different assertion mappings to refer to the same group of individuals.
+In this way, the L3 limitation is addressed.

-Individual mapping definition situations

-In contrast to mappings to new individuals, assertion mappings can concern existing or new individuals.
-They may capture new information about existing individuals, whereas mappings to new individuals only add information about existence of certain individuals.
-If a mapping to an existing individual is defined, and it is not a part of an assertion mapping definition nor is there an assertion mapping that references it, then the mapping to the existing individual doesn’t result in new information.
-It is thus redundant.
-Therefore, a mapping to an existing individual definition should be a part of an assertion mapping definition or at least one assertion mapping should reference it.
-Furthermore, at design time, it may not be clear whether an individual will already exist in ontology at run time.
-Mapping definitions support such situations using definition attributes.
-To sum up, we distinguish between three individual mapping definition subtypes: mappings to new individuals, mappings to existing individuals and mappings to individuals for which existence is not known at design time.
-With this we address the Non-differentiation of existing and new individuals: limitation category.

-Dynamic and static mapping part definitions
+Dynamic and static mapping parts